• it

 Fotoedu

-This is one of the most important collections of photos on the history of schools and educational systems in Italy, both for the quality of the material, and for the specific nature of the subjects of the photos.
-The collection is unique of its kind, given that it also takes in a vast time-frame (from the late 1800s to the mid-1960s) and a large geographic area (the whole of Italy).
+It is one of the most important photographic collections relating to the history of the school and educational systems present in Italy, both for the quality of the materials and for the specificity of the subjects represented, a unique one of its kind, since it includes both a vast chronological (from the end of the 19th century to the mid-1960s) and geographical span (the entire national territory).

 Work group